Killing the Shepherd™

 As creators of powerful public-influencing visual media, we're in a unique position to produce educational materials that have worldwide influence and impact.

 Killing the Shepherd™ is our most recent mainstream film project telling the story of the positive relationship animals and indigenous communities share.
-Told from the point of view of the Tsoli people of Zambia, this film has won major awards in film festivals around the world.
+Told from the point of view of the Soli people of Zambia, this film has won major awards in film festivals around the world.